GothicVRProject/GothicVR/Docs/setup/Nyras Prologue UEVR Tutorial.md

 *  You should change to the game automatically with VR mode active (in 3rd person)

  # Step 3 - Configure a virtual reality first person view
-*  You will look the main character now over the shoould in 3rd person view
+*  You will now look the main character over the shoould (3rd person view)
 *  You can move the camera with the right controller joystick
 *  Access the UEVR ingame menue with the "insert" button on your keyboard

   ![image](https://github.com/user-attachments/assets/29aa35f3-4eac-4181-b0ec-b8baec07d354)

-*  Activate "Advanced Settings"
+*  Select "Show Advanced Settings"
 *  Go to "UObjectHook"
+*  Go to Main

   ![image](https://github.com/user-attachments/assets/0fab4fdb-61b7-4bc2-8ca6-02275f2614b7)

-*  Go to Main
 *  Expand the Common Objects
 *  Expand the "Acknowledged Pawn"
 *  Press "Attach camera to (relative)"